Posts Tagged ‘generously illustrated’

 Read at Home: Level 4, Pack of 6 at Amazon.ca

-What is your favourite series for readers at this level?
+What is your favorite series for readers at this level?
 Please share your ideas and suggestions.

 When their teacher announces that the class will be performing The Frog Prince and Marty will be cast as the princess, our young heroine is reluctant to take the stage.
 Portraying a princess is not for her!
 Marty McGuire accurately depicts the social challenges experienced by a group of grade three girls as they adapt to change.
 As well, Marty and her friends manage to find middle ground in this fun, generously illustrated chapter book.